MoshiraAbdalla/TFPLG_VAD/README.md

 ## 📄 Citation

-If you use this code in your research, please cite our paper:
+If you find this repo is useful in your research, please cite our paper:

 @article{MoshiraTFPLG,
 title={Training-Free Pseudo Label Generation for Weakly Supervised Video Anomaly Detection},